 - How will you work your education around other commitments?

-It is definitely possible to earn your degree while working or raising a family, but it will require planning and excellent time management and you should approach it with a solid plan.
+It is definitely possible to earn your degree while working or raising a family, but it will require planning and time management — and you should approach it with a solid plan.

 6. What about financing graduate school?